nachogtan/Google-Data-Analytics-Professional-Certificate-bellabeat_case_study/README.md

 * It <b>is not Current</b>.
 The survey ranges from 03/12/2016 to 05/12/2016, which makes it out of date.
 * It's <b>not well Cited</b>.
 Missing key information about data providers, how they do the survey, etc.

+Sršen have told us that this data set might have some limitations, and encourages us to consider adding another data to help address those limitations as we begin to work more with this data.

+## Process